Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

 SAGAL: Aubrey Plaza, ladies and gentlemen.

-(SOUNDBITE OF GABY MORENO AND VINCENT JONES'S "'PARKS AND RECREATION' THEME") Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF FRANKY FASTFINGERS FLINT'S "FAME AND FORTUNE") Transcript provided by NPR, Copyright NPR.